jtmullen/asc-fsgp-2024-results/fsgp/results.md

 - __T__: Target Speed Derating - 1.0 if the vehicle averages at least <b>30 mph</b> for the duration of the event.
 If average speed is less than 30 mph, the team will have their score derated based on the following formula: \$$ T = (0.6)^{(30-[Average Speed])^{0.4}} $$

+MOV teams must also complete a minimum number of laps over the 3 days, teams that do not will be ranked below all teams who do.
+For 2024 at NCM Motorsports Park this is 153 laps (482 miles).

 -----
 ## MOV Score